anthonyaanderson/Shared-Mobility-Data-Documentation/README.md

 Here is a list of the data aggregations used to analyse shared mobility data.

 ### Trip Count
-To calculate the number of shared mobility trips daily we use an aggregatedcount of the  [MDS Trips Endpoint Data](https://github.com/openmobilityfoundation/mobility-data-specification/blob/main/provider/trips.json)
+To calculate the number of shared mobility trips daily we use an aggregated count of the  [MDS Trips Endpoint Data](https://github.com/openmobilityfoundation/mobility-data-specification/blob/main/provider/trips.json)

 Process:
 1) Filter the trips to in Seattle, a duration of longer than 30 seconds and a distance of longer than 1 meter.
 2) Pull the travel date by the trips end time.